Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Simple Example

-First of all Figure \ref{fig_Step_l} compares the responses in roll rate $p$ to a step input of $5^\circ/s$ in $p_{c}$ for the INDI and NDI control law.
+Figure \ref{fig_Step_l} compares the responses in roll rate $p$ to a step input of $5^\circ/s$ in $p_{c}$ for the INDI and NDI control law.
 The NDI law makes the plant correctly follow the reference model with reference inputs, while this is not the case for INDI with its corresponding reference dynamics.

-Figure \ref{fig_Step_r} reveals the error dynamics of the classical INDI control law \eqref{eq_INDI_example} and the proposed NDI law \eqref{eq_NDI_example}.
+Figure \ref{fig_Step_r} reveals the error dynamics of the classical INDI control law in Eq. \eqref{eq_INDI_example} and the proposed NDI law in Eq. \eqref{eq_NDI_example}.
 The closed loop system response for both control laws was simulated with a roll rate command $p_c=0^\circ/s$ for an initial value perturbation of $p=5^\circ/s$, i.e. the initial value of the plant was $5^\circ/s$, while the initial value of the reference model was $p_{ref}=0^\circ/s$.
-The simulation shows that the resulting error dynamics of the NDI controller correspond exactly to the desired error dynamics given by \eqref{eq_error_dyn_des_NDI}.
+The simulation shows that the resulting error dynamics of the NDI controller correspond exactly to the desired error dynamics given by Eq. \eqref{eq_error_dyn_des_NDI}.
 The resulting error dynamics of the INDI controller do not correspond to the specified error dynamics $\dot{e}_p-L_{p,d}e_p=0$.